Soil Sample and Sea Level Rise Results are Here

 • Demoralizing

-The same children who launched into elementary school with Zoom Kindergarten and 1st Grade are now being asked to once again begin a new phase of schooling amid alternative circumstances.
+The same children who launched into elementary school with Zoom Kindergarten and 1st Grade are now being asked to once again begin a new phase of schooling amid difficult circumstances.
 This will only compound the challenges confronting this cohort of students.

 • Disregards Climate Science